AXIHIXA/Memo/notes/py/numpy.md

     - Parameters
         - `x1`: `array_like` of integer type.
 Input values.
         - `x2`: `array_like` of integer type.
 Number of zeros to append to `x1` (Number of bits to remove at the right of `x1`).
 Has to be non-negative.
 If `x1.shape != x2.shape`, they must be broadcastable to a common shape (which becomes the shape of the output).
         - `out`: `ndarray`, `None` or `Tuple[ndarray and None]`, *optional*.
 A location into which the result is stored.
 If provided, it must have a shape that the inputs broadcast to.
 If not provided or None, a freshly-allocated array is returned.
 A tuple (possible only as a keyword argument) must have length equal to the number of outputs.
         - `where`: `array_like`, *optional*.
 This condition is broadcast over the input.
-At locations where the condition is True, the out array will be set to the ufunc result.
+At locations where the condition is `True`, the out array will be set to the ufunc result.
 Elsewhere, the out array will retain its original value.
-Note that if an uninitialized out array is created via the default out=None, locations within it where the condition is False will remain uninitialized.
+Note that if an uninitialized out array is created via the default `out=None`, locations within it where the condition is `False` will remain uninitialized.
         - `**kwargs`: For other keyword-only arguments, see the [ufunc docs](https://numpy.org/doc/stable/reference/ufuncs.html#ufuncs-kwargs).
     - Returns
         - `out`: array of integer type.
 Return `x1` with bits shifted `x2` times to the left/right.
 This is a `scalar` if both `x1` and `x2` are `scalar`s.